 The formula has a smooth, satiny feel that’s the perfect consistency – it’s a sort of cross between a cream and a powder which makes them very easy to work with and blend out.
 I find that they apply beautifully using just your fingers.
 The extra warmth really helps to spread them out seamlessly and effortlessly, even in the crease area.
 The pots are fairly small, so if you have longer nails, you may want to use a brush or mini beauty spatula to get the product out, then use your fingers from there (or a brush, if you prefer).

 One thing to be aware of is that there will always be some creasing, but that’s typical of all-natural cream eyeshadows.
 Considering their bases are oils and butters, they tend to act as moisturizers first, shadows second, and are rarely crease-proof.
-With this in mind, 100% Pure did a great job at minimizing it by adding absorbent ingredients like rice starch.
-(I actually prefer 100% Pure shadows over my RMS Beauty’s eye polishes, which crease like crazy and literally melt off the lids after just a few hours.)
+With this in mind, 100% Pure did a decent job at minimizing some of this by adding absorbent ingredients like rice starch.

 In the photos below, I’m wearing Maldives on the inner 1/3 of the lid, Java on the outer 2/3 of the lid, and Barbados in the crease.